For It or Against It? – A Look at Embryonic Stem Cell Research

 As one who objects to embryonic stem cell research, I argue for clarity within a framework of objectivity.
 I, for one, love the possibility of stem cell research.
 The prospect of research that can regenerate damaged tissue and organs remains an exciting prospect.
 Like most people, I have lost loved ones as a result of brain damage and heart disease.
 Many of my family and friends desperately want to improve their quality of life.

-The problem is not the desire of an enhanced quality of life.
+The problem is not the desire for an enhanced quality of life.
 Rather, the disagreement comes in the manner in which it can be ethically achieved.

 Embryonic stem cell research remains the only objectionable type of stem cell research in that it takes a life to improve a life.
 Recognizing that human life exists at conception (Psalm 139; Psalm 51:5), the embryo is, therefore, human life.
 Left to develop as intended it will mature as human life.
 It never matures as anything else.
 It does not become a stick or a tire.
 It keeps growing and growing – always maturing into what it already is: a human being.